Strings of diquark-quark (QQ)Q baryon before phase transition: Diquark-quark (QQ)Q gluonic profile

-The perpendicular and in-plane fluctuation's width of the $Q(QQ)$ system exhibit cylindrical symmetry; even so, the string profile is apparently not identical to the $Q\bar{Q}$ system.
-The coincidence with the mesonic string does not manifest neither at small nor intermediate separation regions.
-Figures \ref{MidplaneT09} and \ref{planesT09} consecutively exhibit the difference in the mean square width at both the middle planes and first four lattice slices from the diquark system.
+The values of the MS width of the flux-tube at the first four lattice slices from the diquark system are plotted in Fig.\ref{fig:planesT09}.
+The width growth is presented at the middle planes $x=\frac{R}{2}$ in Fig.\ref{fig:MidplaneT09}.
+The MS width of the in-plane $W^{2}_{\parallel}$ and perpendicular component $W^{2}_{\perp}$ of the $Q(QQ)$ system display a cylindrical symmetry; even so, the string MS width profile is not identical to that of the $Q\bar{Q}$ system.
+The coincidence with the mesonic string does not manifest either at small or intermediate separation regions $R<10a$.

-This could be an indication that the string is energetic enough to induce a splitting towards the baryonic-like structure~\cite{Bakry:2014gea,Bakry:2016aod}.
-Indeed we observe a significant change in the numerical values of the Polyakov correlators of $(QQ)Q$ system for $R< 1$ fm with the increase of the temperature as depicted in Fig.~\ref{effpotsT09}.
-In the previous section we found a consonant measurement of the string tension, which encodes the energy per unit length of the string, that is significantly higher than the corresponding value of the mesonic string.

-Apart the broadening aspects at the two temperatures, one would like also to compare the curvatures which may be related to the form factors of $(QQ)Q$ and $Q\bar{Q}$ systems.
-For each color source separation we calculate the difference at each adjacent plane from the diquark and quark from the mean-square width from the middle plane in between it.

-Figure~\ref{WidDiff} compares the change in the mean-square width with respect to the middle plane, $\delta W^{2}(x)=W^{2}(x)-W^{2}(R/2)$, for quark source separation $R=0.8$ fm at $T/T_{c}=0.9$.
-In the mesonic width difference $Q\bar{Q}$ is shown in Fig.~\ref{WidDiff}(a) and the diquark-quark $(QQ)Q$ with diameter $A=2a$ is depicted in Fig.~\ref{WidDiff}(b).

-For $Q\bar{Q}$ system, the oscillations of a free NG string fixed at the ends by Dirichlet boundaries traces out a nonuniform width profile with a geometrical curved fine structure.
-This is in consistency with the free NG string at source separations $R\ge 1.0$ fm at the highest temperature $T/T_c=0.9$.
-In the intermediate region the lattice data is better described with self-interaction rigid models~\cite{Bakry:2020ebo} as shown in Fig.~\ref{WidDiff}-(a).

-In contrast to the $Q\bar{Q}$, the diquark-quark (QQ)Q system Fig.~\ref{WidDiff}-(a) exhibits asymmetry along the tube.
-That is the width decreases near the diquark and increases near the quark source.
-The second observation is that the width difference is around $50$\% smaller than the mesonic counter part.
-This is another instance that shows that both profiles are nonidentical near the critical point.

-Near the end of QCD plateau (see Fig.~\ref{fig:T-tube10}), $T/T_{c}=0.8$, in the vicinity of the quark, the action density exhibits cylindrical symmetry with no measurable difference between the transverse profiles of the diquark-quark flux-tubes and the quark-antiquark flux-tubes (See for comparison Ref.~\cite{Bakry:2014gea}).
-We find the energy profiles of $(QQ)Q$ to be very similar considering middle plane as depicted in Fig.~\ref{MidplaneT08}-(a).
-The same assertion on the broadening of the profile at planes other than the middle, see Fig. \ref{planesT08}, holds as well.
+At temperature scale $T/T_{c}=0.8$, we find the MS width of the energy profiles of $(QQ)Q$ to be very similar considering the middle plane as depicted in Fig.\ref{fig:MidplaneT08}.
+The same assertion in regard to the broadening profile at planes other than the middle holds as well.
+The action density exhibits cylindrical symmetry even for $3Q$ arrangement with a larger base length $A=4a$.

-It is important to mention that we observe no significant effect of the number of UV filtering sweeps $n_{sw}$ on the observed symmetry or asymmetry between both systems.
-Figure.~\ref{MidplaneT08}-(b) is an illustration for measurements taken at the middle planes considering two cooling levels.